-Among the market risks equity risk represents the highest risk position in Medlife with a share of 55.5% (2020: 46.4%) on the SCR market risk.
+Among the market risks equity risk represents the highest risk position in Medlife with a share of 56.1% (2022: 48.8%) on the SCR market.
 The equity risk describes the possible volatilities in the stock prices.
-The total exposure in equity investments that is mainly stemming from funds was kUSD 60,561 (2020: kUSD 50,905).
+The total exposure in equity investments that is mainly stemming from funds was kUSD 53,698 (2022: kUSD 48,714).

-The second largest risk position within market risks is the spread risk amounting to 46.7% (2020: 56.0%) of the SCR market.
-The spread risk includes the sensitivity of the value of assets, liabilities and financial instruments concerning changes in the level or volatility of the credit spreads above the risk-free interest curve.
+The second largest risk position within market risks is the spread risk amounting to 45.1% (2022: 49.9%) on the SCR market risk.
+Spread risk includes the sensitivity of the value of assets, liabilities and financial instruments concerning changes in the level or volatility of the credit spreads above the risk-free interest curve.
 Changes in the credit spreads arise, for example, from a deterioration of the credit worthiness of an issuer of securities.
 In Medlife, the amount results primarily from the fact that the investments strategy is mainly focusing on the asset category bonds and at the same time participating in funds that are mainly investing in fixed interest bonds.
-The total exposure in investments sensitive to spread risk as at year end was kUSD 377,640 (2020: kUSD 418,537).
-The total exposure of bonds decreased due to the disposition of bonds as a result of the maturing contract portfolio.
+The total exposure in investments sensitive to spread risk as at year end was kUSD 284,509 (2022: kUSD 300,197).
+The total exposure of bonds decreased mainly due to the disposition of bonds as a result of the maturing contract portfolio.

-Although the exposure within equity risk was lower than for spread risk, the shock factor of 45.9% (2020: 38.5%) for equity type 1 and 55.9% (2020: 48.5%) for equity type 2 is higher than the average shock factor of 5.9% (2020: 5.6%) that was applied on bonds as of 31 December 2021.
-Also due to higher market values capturing the recovery of financial markets, the weight of equity risk increased.
+Although the exposure within equity risk was lower than for spread risk, the shock factor of 40.5% (2022: 36.0%) for equity type 1 and 50.5% (2022: 46.0%) for equity type 2 is higher than the average shock factor of 6.1% (2022: 5.9%) that was applied on bonds as of 31 December 2023.

 Currency risk is the sensitivity of assets, liabilities and financial instruments with regard to changes in the level or in the volatility of the exchange rates.
-Despite the currency-matched investments in Medlife, the currency risk amounts to 11.0% (2020: 9.6%) of the SCR market risk.
+Despite the currency-matched investments in Medlife, the currency risk amounts to 6.2% (2022: 10.8%) of the SCR market risk.

 The majority of the foreign currency in Medlife is EUR although some other currencies are included in the fund investments, which are not material amounts.
-Major driver of this result is the assumption that 50% of the operational expenses in Medlife will be paid in EUR at maturity, although 90% of the premium income is in USD.
+Major driver of this result is the assumption that 59% of the operational expenses in Medlife will be paid in EUR at maturity, although 90% of the premium income is in USD.

-The concentration risk amounts to 7.4% (2020: 10.7%) of the SCR market risk.
+The concentration risk amounts to 7.2% (2022: 8.0%) of the SCR market risk.
 Concentration risk occurs due to the existing concentration in the Republic of Italy bonds in USD, which are not excluded from concentration risk due to their USD currency denomination.
 Besides Republic of Italy there is also a minor concentration exposure in Republic of Poland and the Netherlands.

 The interest rate risk results from changes in the market value of interest-bearing financial instruments caused by changes in the interest curve.
 In addition, also the sensitives of the liabilities are taken into account.
-The relevant risk-free interest rate curves used for the calculations of the solvency capital requirement for interest rate risk is as per 31 December 2021.
-In Medlife the share for interest rate risk amounts to 7.8% (2020: 7.7%) on the SCR market risk.
+The relevant risk-free interest rate curves used for the calculations of the solvency capital requirement for interest rate risk is as per 31 December 2023.
+In Medlife the share for interest rate risk amounts to 23.2% (2022: 24.9%) on the SCR market risk.
+The decrease of interest rate risk is mainly attributable to lower yield curves compared to previous year.